 Link to full article: PDCNET

-Article Name: Labor Market Assimilation of Refugees in the United States: Are They Worse Off?
+Article Title: Labor Market Assimilation of Refugees in the United States: Are They Worse Off?

 Summary: This paper looks at the assimilation of immigrants into the U.S. labor market, and makes an important distinction between the assimilation of voluntary immigrants that seek economic benefits on the one hand, and that of refugees seeking safety on the other.
 Compared to other developed nations like Canada and those of the European Union, the U.S. place more emphasis when granting asylum on how many family members prospective migrants might bring along, rather than focusing on how well they will integrate economically.
 As a consequence, refugees that are granted asylum into the U.S. have more difficult experiences of assimilation into the domestic labor market than those who are admitted into other developed nations, such as Norway.
 Compared to natives and voluntary immigrants in the U.S., refugees statistically experience slower rates of labor market assimilation.
 The author argues that two main factors stifle economic prosperity of refugees in the U.S.: lack of transferable human capital/skills from home country and discrimination from employers.
 Ultimately, research shows that in the short-run, refugees perform worse in the U.S labor market than natives and economic immigrants, but that they do assimilate in the long-run, although seldom catching up to natives.